How To Use These Maps

 Please note, this is a pilot project, so the refining process is ongoing.
 Therefore, any comments you leave at the feedback link will help us to find errors in eligibility, locate resources we may have missed, and consider additional themes for future versions of this resource mapping project.
 Thank you in advance for partnering with us to enhance this tool to suit your needs!

 Your status at UCLA determines which resources you can access and use.
-First, determine the description and symbol that best fit your UCLA status from the guide below.
+First, determine the description and symbol that best fit your UCLA status from the guide above.
 Next, when searching one of the online maps, look for resources with the same symbol as yours to determine whether you are eligible for that resource.

 Degree-seeking Undergraduate Students: Degree will be granted by UCLA.

 Degree-seeking Graduate Students: Degree will be granted by UCLA.